lemon4994/COMP3104_57_Assignment/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-Please include a summary of hte changes and the related issue.
+Please include a summary of the changes and the related issue.

 ## Type of Change
 - [] Bug fix